siddhantp2807/indian-vaccine-finder/README.md

 # indian-vaccine-finder

-Script that searches for and notifies you if vaccines are available in your district.
+Python Script that searches for and sends desktop notifications if vaccines are available in your district.

 First, install the `plyer` and the `requests` python packages.